A modern queer tragedy about a pilot's last words, an interrupted wedding, and the fear of losing everything.

 Natalie Jenner: "An exciting voice in Canadian literary fiction"

-Eddy Boudel Tan is the author of two novels, After Elias (2020) and The Rebellious Tide (2021).
+Eddy Boudel Tan is the author of the novels After Elias and The Rebellious Tide.
+He's been selected as a 2021 Rising Star by the Writers' Trust of Canada and a finalist for the Edmund White Award.
 His work depicts a world much like our own—the heroes are flawed, truth is distorted, and there is as much hope as there is heartbreak.
-As a queer Asian Canadian, Eddy celebrates diverse voices through his writing.
-His stories can be found in Joyland, Yolk, Gertrude Press, and the G&LR.
+His stories can also be found in Joyland, Yolk, Gertrude Press, and the G&LR.

 Eddy lives with his husband in Vancouver.
-He is currently working on his third novel (which keeps him up at night in ways both good and bad) in between learning French, running along the ocean, and rewatching old episodes of LOST (Desmond is still his favourite).
+He is currently working on his third novel in between learning French, running along the ocean, and rewatching old episodes of LOST (Desmond is still his favourite).